gohryt/programming-languages-research/COMPILERS.md

 The interesting point is not merely performance; it is that source notation, compiler size, and machine model are treated as one co-designed object.
 That is a much rarer design stance than in mainstream compiler work.

-**Trade-offs:** a radically original, tiny, fast compile path that is historically important for language/hardware co-design — but idiosyncratic enough that it is not a general recommendation for most users.
+colorForth is a radically original, tiny, fast compile path that is historically important for language/hardware co-design — but idiosyncratic enough that it is not a general recommendation for most users.

 Source: https://www.ultratechnology.com/color4th.html and https://www.forth.com/resources/forth-programming-language/